 Hopefully, by this point we have convinced you that protecting your air conditioner from snow and ice is an important part of owning and operating your system, but how can you effectively protect this system from some of the worst conditions the weather can throw at you?
 It may take a little bit of added work, but it doesn’t have to be difficult:

 - Only cover your HVAC system during snow storms; don’t leave it on all winter.
 This gives animals a place where they can find shelter, and they’ll cause even more damage to your system trying to build a home in there.

 - Sweep or brush off snow after significant snowfall.
 Don’t let snow build up on your unit and form an ice block that could damage it.

 - Clear away a radius of at least one foot around your outdoor unit.
 If you have a heat pump system, clear away a radius of at least three feet for maximum effectiveness.

 - Do not use hot water to defrost a frozen air conditioner.
 Mixing hot water with frozen snow can cause temperature shock, which can in turn cause even rigid metal materials to shatter.

 - Have your air conditioner inspected before you use it next to make sure no lasting damage has formed.

 Got a problem with your air conditioner?
 Even in the middle of winter, we’re here to help!
-Call Blazer Heating and Air at (804) 277-2458 today.
+Call Blazer Heating, Air, and Plumbing at (804) 277-2458 today.